turingschool/backend-curriculum-site/module1/lessons/intro_to_classes.md

 The output from `puts "This is our converter: #{converter}"` is the way that Ruby represents an instance of an object to use in print.
 Notice there's an `object_id` that is unique to each instance we've created.
 Even though they generally look the same, our computer is now tracking three separate instances of our Converter object.

 An *object* is an abstract representation of a real world thing.
-Abstraction is the practice of creating classes/objects and building out logical behaviors and characteristics.
+Remember, abstraction is the practice of creating classes/objects and building out an interface with logical behaviors and characteristics.

 Here we see Abstraction coming in to play where the user can interface with a Converter.
 It has specific details about it that we interact with such as `.convert` but other details that we do not interact with such as .`convert_to_celcius`.